Observation and investigation of the $T_{c\bar{c}1}(4430)^{+}$ structure in $B^{+} \to \psi(2S) K_{\text{S}}^{0} \pi^{+}$ decays

 This Letter reports on an amplitude analysis performed on the $\myDecay$ decay, analogous to the isospin-related decay channel $\decay{\Bzb}{\psitwos \Km \pip}$.
 The data used are proton-proton ($pp$) collisions recorded by the LHCb experiment, at a center-of-mass energy of $13\tev$, and corresponding to an integrated luminosity of 5.4\invfb.
 The \lhcb detector is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, described in detail in Refs.~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002}.
 Candidate $\myDecay$ decays are formed by combining $\pip$ candidate tracks with $\psitwos$ and $\KS$ meson candidates reconstructed in the $\psitwos \to \mup \mun $ and $\KS \to \pip \pim$ decay modes, respectively.
 Particle identification, track quality, and impact parameter requirements are applied to all final-state particles to ensure consistency with the signal decay.
 The reconstructed $\Bp$, $\psitwos$ and $\KS$ mesons are required to have good vertex-fit $\chi^2$ and invariant masses close to their known values~\cite{PDG2024}.
-The background, dominated by random combinations of $\psitwos$, $\pip$, and $\KS$ candidates, is further suppressed by a boosted decision tree~(BDT)~\cite{Breiman,AdaBoost} classifier implemented in the TMVA toolkit~\cite{Hocker:2007ht,TMVA4}.
+The background, dominated by random combinations of $\psitwos$, $\pip$, and $\KS$ candidates, is further suppressed by a boosted decision tree~(BDT)~\cite{Breiman,AdaBoost} classifier.
+The classifier is implemented with the TMVA toolkit~\cite{Hocker:2007ht,TMVA4} and uses as discriminating variables the transverse momenta, vertex-fit quality, and particle-identification information of the final-state particles.

 A simulated sample of $\myDecay$ decays, generated with the software packages described in Refs.~\cite{Sjostrand:2007gs, Lange:2001uf, Allison:2006ve}, is used to model the effects of the detector acceptance and the imposed selection requirements.
 The simulated decays are subjected to the same reconstruction and selection procedures as the data.

 The $\Bp$ candidate invariant-mass distribution, calculated with the $\psitwos$ and $\KS$ masses constrained to their known values~\cite{PDG2024}, is shown in Fig.~\ref{fig:fitmass} of the supplemental material~\cite{supplemental}.
 The signal yield is found to be $9600\pm100$, determined from an unbinned extended maximum-likelihood fit to the $\Bp$ mass spectrum, where the signal component is modeled by a modified Gaussian function~\cite{Skwarnicki:1986xj} with power-law tails on both sides, and the combinatorial background is described by an exponential function.
 The fit result is further used to assign a signal weight~\cite{Pivk:2004ty,DEMBINSKI2022167270} to each candidate, which is employed to perform background subtraction in the subsequent analysis steps following the sFit technique~\cite{Xie:2009rka,Langenbruch:2019nwe,DEMBINSKI2022167270}.